RamSailopal/React-VR/README.md

 #  Changing images

-Once the deployed, you can also change equirectangular images by opening a new terminal in Gitpod and then executing:
+Once deployed, you can also change equirectangular images by opening a new terminal in Gitpod and then executing:

      ./changepic.sh 'https://live.staticflickr.com/4274/34677807021_121009c5f6_o_d.jpg'